Understanding Lab Equipment Maintenance

 Special Considerations for Electronic and Digital Equipment

-Modern labs rely on a variety of electronic instruments and software systems:
+Modern labs rely on a variety of electronic instruments and software systems, including critical units like laboratory freezers and laboratory refrigerators for proper sample storage and preservation.

 - Dust and Heat Management: Keep electronics clean and well-ventilated to prevent overheating and dust accumulation.